morphic-bio/gRNA-Enrichment/README.md

 ## Overview

 This repository contains a [Biodepot-workflow-builder (Bwb)](https://github.com/BioDepot/BioDepot-workflow-builder) workflow to run `MAGeCK count` and a Jupyter Notebook for comparing the outputs of gene count table between samples from MSK (original data providers) and Bwb (reprocessed from the workflow).
 After obtaining counts, `MAGeCK test` executes gene rankings for provided screens.
+The final step takes `MAGeCK test` gene ranking outputs for each screen and get their minimum p-values and minimum FDR values, as well as create volcano plots from these minimum values.

 ## Workflow